How to Train Your Dragon (2010 film): Sequels and franchise

 The film was followed by two sequels, How to Train Your Dragon 2 (2014), and How to Train Your Dragon: The Hidden World (2019).
-Five post-movie short films were released: Legend of the Boneknapper Dragon (2010), Book of Dragons (2011), Gift of the Night Fury (2011), Dawn of the Dragon Racers (2014) and How to Train Your Dragon: Homecoming (2019).
+Five post-movie short films were released: Legend of the Boneknapper Dragon (2010), Book of Dragons (2011), Gift of the Night Fury (2011), Dawn of the Dragon Racers (2014), and How to Train Your Dragon: Homecoming (2019).
+A live-action remake was released in 2025, to be followed by a remake of the second film in 2027.

 A television series based on the film premiered on Cartoon Network in Autumn 2012.
-Jay Baruchel, America Ferrera, Christopher Mintz-Plasse, and T. J. Miller reprise their roles as Hiccup, Astrid, Fishlegs, and Tuffnut.
-The series, set between the first and second film, follows Hiccup and his friends as they learn more about dragons, discover new ones, teach others to feel comfortable around them, adapt traditions within the village to fit their new friends and battle against enemies as they explore new worlds.
+Jay Baruchel, America Ferrera, Christopher Mintz-Plasse, and T. J. Miller reprise their respective roles as Hiccup, Astrid, Fishlegs, and Tuffnut.
+The series, set between the first and second films, follows Hiccup and his friends as they learn more about dragons, discover new ones, teach others to feel comfortable around them, adapt traditions within the village to fit their new friends and battle against enemies as they explore new worlds.

 HarperCollins Children's Books published a storybook version of the film in 2010.
 The story was adapted by Rennie Brown while the illustrations were painted by Michael Koelsch.